| Why Eat Raw Cultured Dairy Products? 80% or more of your immune system is contained in your gastrointestinal

 protect us from harmful bacterias, and the healthier our flora,

+the more protection we have.
 We can have a healthy colonization of beneficial bacteria

 as we constantly replenish our probiotic (or healthy) bacteria